Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Introduction

-Researchers have also explored the potential of integrating different models together to form combining models, which are heavily applied in financial scenarios like credit rating \cite{jain2007hybrid}.
-Complementing the above, deep learning models \cite{lecun2015deep} are prominent machine learning models that have the capacity to work with more complex data, and have shown great potential in multimedia applications such as image processing and speech recognition \cite{deng2014tutorial} with applications in finance \cite{ozbayoglu2020deep} and other areas \cite{cai2020review}.
-Convolutional Neural Networks (CNN) \cite{o2015introduction} are deep learning models suited for image processing tasks \cite{khodaee2022forecasting}, but are also used for time series prediction \cite{chandra2021evaluation}.
-It has been shown that CNN outperforms other machine learning techniques including Multi-Layer Perceptron (MLP), support vector machine, random forests, and XGBoost for credit rating prediction \cite{feng2020every}.
-Recurrent Neural Networks (RNNs) \cite{medsker2001recurrent} are deep learning models suited for modelling temporal sequences \cite{zhang2018spatial} and natural language processing (NLP) \cite{chowdhary2020natural}.
-Prominent RNN models are Long Short-Term Memory (LSTM) \cite{hochreiter1997long} networks, Gated Recurrent Unit (GRU) \cite{cho2014properties}, and Transformers \cite{vaswani2017attention}, that are based on novel LSTM models equipped with attention mechanism based on cognition.
-LSTM and GRU have properties of remembering information over long periods of time overcoming the problems of vanishing gradient of canonical RNNs.
-Shen et al. \cite{shen2018deep} applied GRU and its improved version to predict trading signals of stocks part of the Hang Seng and the S$\&$P 500 indices, and compared them with support vector machines and showed that the GRU obtains better performance.
-NLP tasks such as language (machine) translation \cite{nguyen2020neural}, text classification \cite{cambria2014jumping} and sentiment analysis \cite{chandra2021covid} involves processing raw text that features unstructured information using large deep learning models.
-One of these models is Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} which was developed by Google and has been used as a state-of-art from a number of NLP tasks including those mentioned earlier.
-The BERT model overcomes the limitation of unidirectional language models, and outperforms the LSTM-based model in natural language processing tasks like machine translation and speech-related applications \cite{karita2019comparative}.
+Studies have also explored the potential of integrating different models to form ensemble models, which are heavily applied in financial scenarios such as credit rating \cite{jain2007hybrid}.
+Deep learning models \cite{lecun2015deep} are prominent machine learning models that have the capacity to learn from complex data that revolutionized domain applications \cite{deng2014tutorial} such as image processing, speech recognition \cite{{mehrish2023review}} and natural language processing (NLP) \cite{otter2020survey}, and medicine \cite{cai2020review}.
+Deep learning models are also prominent in finance and economics \cite{ozbayoglu2020deep}.
+Among them, Convolutional Neural Networks (CNNs) \cite{o2015introduction,feng2020every} are deep learning models designed for image and video processing tasks \cite{khodaee2022forecasting}, but are also used for time series prediction \cite{chandra2021evaluation}.
+Recurrent Neural Networks (RNNs) \cite{medsker2001recurrent} are deep learning models suited for modelling temporal sequences \cite{zhang2018spatial} which made them popular for NLP tasks \cite{chowdhary2020natural}.
+Some famous RNN architectures include the Long Short-Term Memory (LSTM) \cite{hochreiter1997long} networks, Gated Recurrent Units (GRU) \cite{cho2014properties}, and Transformer models \cite{vaswani2017attention}, which developed further the LSTM architecture by equipping with an attention mechanism based on cognition, among other improvements.
+LSTM networks have the property of remembering information over long periods of time, overcoming the problems of vanishing gradient of canonical RNNs and GRUs.
+Shen et al. \cite{shen2018deep} applied GRU to predict trading signals of stocks part of the Hang Seng and the S\&P 500 indices, and obtained better performance when compared to support vector machines.